Services

 - DEI maintains the affirmative action function of the university and reserves the right to inquire at every stage of a search, halt or close a search at any stage.

-- DEI manages data about its searches, specifically in regard to its intervention at each stage, racial/ethnicity composition of each search and the gender composition of each search.
+- DEI manages data about its searches, specifically in regard to its intervention at each stage, the racial/ethnicity composition of each search and the gender composition of each search.

 Bias Incident Reports